Junior Sambia: Salernitana

 On 19 July 2022, Sambia signed a four-year contract with Salernitana in Italy.

 On 30 August 2024, Sambia was loaned by Empoli.

 On 11 July 2025, Sambia's contract was Salernitana was mutually terminated.

+International career

+Born in France, Sambia is of Central African descent.
+He was called up to the Central African Republic national team for a set of friendlies in June 2026.

 Personal life

-Sambia's parents are from the Central African Republic.
 In April 2020, Sambia was hospitalised after becoming ill and unconscious and was treated in intensive care.
 He tested positive for COVID-19 and was placed into an artificial coma.
 However, he eventually recovered.